 Step 2.
 Use a mini fluid evacuator to drain the old brake fluid from the system, or drain it manually if you don't have one.

 To manually drain the brake system, connect a length of 3/16" hose to the bleed screw on the brake caliper, and run the hose to a container to catch the brake fluid.
 Pump the front brake lever a couple of times, release the bleed screw, tighten the screw, and then repeat this process until the all the brake fluid has been purged from the system.

 Step 3.
 Remove the brake lever by taking off the 10mm locknut under the brake lever and the pivot bolt holding the lever in place.

 Step 4.
 Disconnect the two wires from the brake light switch under the master cylinder.

 Step 5.
 Remove the union bolt and the two washers that connect the brake line to the master cylinder.

-NOTE: Be careful not to get any brake fluid on the paintwork of your CBR when disconnecting the union bolt.
+NOTE: Don't get any brake fluid on the paintwork of your CBR600 when disconnecting the union bolt.